mihudou/HitchOpen-LGSVL-hainan_university/README.md

    ```
    Note: Map, sensors, and other configurations can be modified in `race.env`.
 Spawn location can be modified in `uuids.json`

-5. Launch urdf (in Pilot Terminal):
+5. Launch urdf if needed(in Pilot Terminal):
    ```bash
    ros2 launch autonomy_launch misc.launch.py
    ```